 Various Government scholarships are available for students belonging to Scheduled Castes, Scheduled Tribes (including those converted to Christianity), Most Backward Classes and Denotified Communities and Other Backward Classes.
 Free Education is also available to SC/ST students (including converts) and to first generation learners among Backward Classes.
 Such students should apply to the College Office immediately after the reopening of the College for the relevant application forms.

-Scholarships instituted by the Management and other sources, including those instituted in the Golden Jubilee Year and in the New Millennium, are also available.
+Scholarships instituted by the Management and other sources, including those instituted in the Golden Jubilee Year, the Diamond Jubilee Year, the New Millennium and the Semisesquicentennial Year are also available.
 Fee concessions are available for deserving students.